-After she finished dressing and had put on her boots, Milly opened the
+After she finished dressing and had put on her boots, Milly

-syrup.
+pancakes with maple syrup.
 She turned and saw the empty basket

 lying on the counter.
 But first, she’d take care of some of her

 made her way to the chicken coop.

 She softly began singing a song about the morning sunrise as she

 Lucas heard her voice and came out of the barn.
-He stood just inside
+He stood just

-over to the chicken coop and leaned against
+Slowly, he walked over to the chicken coop and leaned against

 Milly turned at hearing the wood creak.
 “You’re not buttoning

 “Why should I?
 We’re married,” Lucas replied.

 “I know, it’s just that… before… you’d always hurry up and

 button your shirt whenever I’d arrive unexpectedly.”

 “That was a sign of respect…”

 “Oh, so you don’t respect me now that I’m your wife!”
 Milly

 “That’s not what I meant and you know it,” Lucas replied as he

 tried to pull Milly into his arms.

 Milly turned from the coop after gathering the last egg.
 He

 “Oh?”
 Milly raised her eyebrows and grinned up at him.
-Then she looked
+Then she

-but Lucas kept a hand on it.
+back from him, but Lucas kept a hand on it.
 “I’m sure Mark has

 better things to do than gather the eggs!”
 She declared with a

 quick nod of her head.
 “I’m very capable of…”

 Lucas suddenly bent down and kissed her.
 Then he smiled into

 “Oh?”
 Milly smiled.
 “And you uh…think that will stop me?”

 “Well…” Lucas gave her a playful wink.
 “I certainly hope not!
-But I

-Mrs. McCain.
+how you are, Mrs. McCain.
 You speak your mind.”

 “So gathering the eggs is now my job.
 Mark has better things to

 do, I’m sure!”
 Milly declared.

 Lucas looked at the smile that spread on her face.
-It was the same
+It was the

-battle when she gave him that smile.
+he’d lose every battle when she gave him that smile.
 “Alright.”

 does that mean I have to fix my own breakfast?”

 “Of course not!”
 Milly declared.
 “But I needed eggs for the

 pancakes.
 Do you have any maple sap?”

 Lucas nodded.
 “It’s in the cellar.
 The cellar is…”

 “I know where the cellar is!”
 Milly declared.
-She turned and walked
+She turned and

-the door and started down the steps.
+way, she opened the door and started down the steps.
 But as she

 shined the lantern at the floor level, she saw something.
 She

 ran her finger along the line of the floor.
 Lifting her finger,

 the door.
 “Lucas!
 Oh Lucas!”